egorsmkv/uk-tts-dataset-text/README.md

-# Texts for the Ukrainian Text to Speech dataset
+# Texts for the Ukrainian Text-to-Speech dataset

 ## Overview

-This repository contains scripts to generate TTS datasets (text part of them) for Ukrainian.
+This repository contains scripts to generate Text-to-Speech datasets (text part of them) for Ukrainian.

 ## Related works